dongli/starman/README.md

 the final version.
 This time I try to simplify the design to make STARMAN robust and focus on HPC usage.
 I set down the following goals:

-- User can use `load` command to change shell environment for specific packages like `modules`.
+[X] User can use `load` command to change shell environment for specific packages like `modules`.
+[X] Use database to manage information.
-- Support package update which is lacked in previous version.
+[ ] Support package update which is lacked in previous version.
+[ ] Better support MPI cluster environment.

 Prerequisites
 =============